vlad-onis/vlad-onis.github.io/_posts/2023-12-01-refactoring-turbine.md

 ```
 And now suddenly the Headers type just popped up.
 Feels like we're really designing something 🦀

 Like we learned in the previous post, headers will contain the 3 words space separated - method, resource, version.
-And then any other headers.
+And then any other possible header.
  [List of valid headers and their meaning](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)

 ```rust